 This programme is assessed by a number of practical assessments, including observations and professional discussions in the workplace, to generate evidence for your portfolio in preparation for EPA.
 In addition, a tutor will arrange college lessons covering both theory and practical learning as required throughout the programme.

-On successful completion of the General Farm Worker Level 2 Apprenticeship you will hold the qualification of the Apprenticeship Standard plus PA1 and First Aid qualifications.
+On successful completion of the General Farm Worker Level 2 Apprenticeship you will hold the qualification of the Apprenticeship Standard plus:

 Additional Costs and Information